spersico/spersico/README.md

 ### Hey! 👋

-I'm Santiago, a full stack web developer 👨‍💻.
+I'm Santiago, a full stack web developer 👨‍💻 from Argentina!.

 I like solving challenges and learning stuff 🤓.

 I've got experience in a bunch of things.
 Take a look at my [LinkedIn](https://www.linkedin.com/in/spersico/)!.